 As everytime, Yama asked people to choose a door and people made their choice thinking one was hell and one was heaven.
 People went behind their leaders like sheep.
 Chitragupta had a vicious smile as always.
 This boy however chose a different road.
 He told yama that he wanted to get back to earth.
 Yama looked amazed looking at how different the boy was.
 Not a conventional thing this guy is, he thought.
 He asked the guy for a proper logical reason and if convincing , he would send the guy back.

 The boy told, “Earth is the most beautiful place and the only heaven left“.

 The boy told,” I pray the lord sun.
 Sun visits earth every day and travels all through the earth, every nook and corner.
 He walks through not only the beautiful places but also the contaminated ones. so, i thought the earth is the only heaven as the sun visits it daily.”

 Yama looked paralysed and was temporarily out of the words.

-“Is it coz of responsibility or love that my dad(sun) visits earth daily?“, Yama thought.
+“Is it because of responsibility or love that my dad(sun) visits earth daily?“, Yama thought.

-A small boy made Yama ponder over deeper philosophies of life.
-Yama wondered if the dark thing, which he saw in the boy and which terrified him gave him such wisdom.
+A small boy made Yama ponder over things which he never thought in life.
+Yama wondered if the dark force, which he saw in the boy and which terrified him gave the boy such wisdom.

 “Life was much beautiful before,” he chuckled.

 Chitragupta was amazed and Yama made up his mind.
-He sent the boy back..
+He sent the boy back.
 People then wondered if the boy was right!
 Had the boy been right, what are the 2 doors and what is the choice made by them.
-The people went through the doors as the choice made.
+The people went through the doors according to their choices.
 They got terrified within their doors seeing how people were brutally tortured.
 Finally, as they walked all through till the end, they finally met the ones who entered the second door.
 They finally realised that the two doors were the 2 points in a circular hell path.

 “The boy was right,” they thought and looked disappointed.